amrith5307/poxy_server/README.md

-# Multithreaded HTTP Proxy Server with Caching
+# Multithreaded Proxy Server with Caching

 ## Overview
 This project implements a multithreaded HTTP proxy server in C using socket programming.